PEKEW/openai-assistent/readme.md

 - [ ] Memory optimization, consider using a file stream when the context is too long
 - [ ] User input filtering
+- [ ] An issue that input indicators are deleted